oshwa/oshwmark/README.md

 git push heroku master
 ```

 The first deployment after this command will take a while as ImageMagick will be downloaded and installed.
 Later deploys will use a cached copy.
+This ImageMagick buildpack builds without WMF, DJVU, GVC, autotrace, etc.

 ## Attribution